LGmedia954/vocabulary-media-critic-backend/notes.md

 WHAT THE PROGRAM DOES

-- When a user loads the webpage, they see a list of vocabulary words.
+- When a user loads the webpage, they should see a list of vocabulary words.
-- As a user, I should be able to see the word and the definition as I click to reveal.
+- A user should be able to view the word, its part of speech, and its definition.
-- As a user, I should be able to type a sentence into the input field.
+- A user should be able to type a sentence into the input field using that word.
-- As a user, I should be able to click some form of a submit button.
-- As a user, the sentence string that I provided should appear on the DOM after the submit button has been activated.
+- A user should be able to view their sentence as it appears on the DOM after the submit button has been activated.

 AJAX/FETCH REQUESTS

 - On initial page load, a Get Request is made for all Vocabulary Words
-- Upon user mouse action, a Get Request is made for Word definition(s) to show
+- Goal: Upon user mouse actions, Get Requests are made for items to show
-- Clicking will Fetch a Request(form) that will prompt the user to enter their own sentence using that word
-- A Post Request will be made to create and add that sentence to the DOM.
+- A Post Request will be made to create and add an example sentence to the DOM.